All Episodes

 Appreciate it very much.

-And I don't want to go overboard on it, but I want to properly uh reflect my appreciation for it, because it is something that had never done before, and it was a challenge, is an ongoing challenge to find ways to write the truth in history in a way that kid would want to devour it and want even more of it.
+And it was a challenge, is an ongoing challenge to find ways to write the truth in history in a way that a kid would want to devour it and want even more of it.

-Uh sit tight, my friends, much more straight ahead here on the fastest three hours in media.
+Much more straight ahead here on the fastest three hours in media.

-Yesterday, ladies and gentlemen, we had uh polling data, survey data from something called the Public Religion Research Institute.
+Yesterday, ladies and gentlemen, we had polling data, survey data from something called the Public Religion Research Institute.

 Well, there's more.

-A new poll from the public religion research institute shows that 55% of Americans say, this is 55%, say the American dream either never existed in the first place or that it did exist but doesn't anymore.
+A new poll from the Public Religion Research Institute shows that 55% of Americans say, this is 55%, say the American dream either never existed in the first place or that it did exist but doesn't anymore.

 Now stop and think about that for just a second.